xcui1997/learngit/readme.txt

-Git id s version control system
+Git id is version control system
 Git is free software.
 GIT is a distributed version contaol system.